libopencm3/libopencm3/README.md

 * `FP_FLAGS` - Control the floating-point ABI

-   If the Cortex-M core supports a hard float ABI, it will be compiled with floating-point support by default.
-In cases where this is not desired, the behavior can be specified by setting `FP_FLAGS` Currently, M4F cores default to `-mfloat-abi=hard -mfpu=fpv4-sp-d16` and others to no FP flags
+   If the Cortex-M core supports a hard float ABI, it will be compiled with best floating-point support by default.
+In cases where this is not desired, the behavior can be specified by setting `FP_FLAGS`.

+   Currently, M4F cores default to `-mfloat-abi=hard -mfpu=fpv4-sp-d16`,
+   M7 core defaults to double precision `-mfloat-abi=hard -mfpu=fpv5-d16`
+   and other architectures to no FP flags forcing to use software computation.

+   You may find which FP_FLAGS you can use in particular architecture in readme.txt shipped with gcc-arm-embedded package.

    Examples: